 But after around 18 months of contentedly running the business, I began to get restless.
 I felt like I could be doing more, and important goals were still sitting on the back burner.
 Again I turned to the campervan adventure – this time buying a $25000 beast of a motorhome for an 8 month trip around the country.

 And that about brings us up to speed.
-Throughout the trip I decided to switch gears and change focus away from helping corporate clients with their marketing, towards helping other people who are in the same position I was in a few years ago.
+Throughout the trip, I decided to switch gears and change the focus away from helping corporate clients with their marketing, towards helping other people who are in the same position I was in a few years ago.

 Knowing that making a home or location-independent business is possible, but not knowing HOW.

 Furthermore, not knowing what it’s REALLY LIKE.
 There are alike of ‘fake it til you make it’ types out there, parroting content without ever having actually lived the life.

 So this blog is launched with a few simple goals.
 I want you as my reader to:

 - Decide today that no more days of your life will be wasted.
 You’ll work on something important to you EVERY DAY from here on out.

 - Decide whether you need to launch your own business to achieve your dreams, and learn the exact process for how to do this successfully.

 - Approach the whole process with CONSCIOUSNESS.
 I don’t want you to chase dreams without really knowing why you have them or where they came from.
 It’s about getting down to authentic goals so you only put energy into what matters.

 - Simplify and minimize as much as possible.
 We all desire, consume and chase far more than we need.
 It’s obvious that society is sick in some major ways, and it’s because we’re all chasing the wrong things but no one has the courage to point this out.